In this Article

 1. Can I Take Prenatal Vitamins When I’m Breastfeeding?

 Consuming prenatal vitamins isn’t harmful.
-These vitamins help your body cope with the demand of the baby’s growth (please explain), these may be useful in providing certain vitamin supplements in the early stages post-delivery.
+These vitamins help your body cope with the demand of the baby’s growth.
+These may be useful in providing certain vitamin supplements in the early stages post-delivery.
 Such prenatal vitamins are useful only until the first month or so after the delivery since the mother’s body starts changing after that.

 2. Should I Take Vitamins for My Hair, Skin and Nails While Breastfeeding?